mrismanaziz/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.